siphonjs/siphon/README.md

 ### .enqueue

+Private until .setRedis method is called.
 No parameters.
 Stores queries in your Redis server.

 ```
 siphon()